-17 Foods You Should Try in Japan (That You May Not Know Existed)
+17 Unusual Traditional Foods You Should Try in Japan

-When you think of Japanese food, dishes like sushi, sashimi, tempura, udon, ramen and chicken teriyaki will probably immediately come to mind.
-Even foods that weren’t so well known in the recent past have been gaining in popularity, such as takoyaki, okonomiyaki, natto and yakiniku.
+When you think of Japanese food, dishes like sushi, sashimi, tempura, udon, ramen, and chicken teriyaki will probably immediately come to mind.
+Some Japanese dishes that aren't so well-known have been gaining popularity, such as takoyaki, okonomiyaki, natto, and yakiniku.

 1. Tara Shirako (Cod Testicles)

 Yes, tara testicles are edible, and not only that, they are delicious!
 It’s perhaps more of a texture thing since they don’t have that much flavour overall and are usually doused in ponzu (a delicious condiment made of soy sauce and yuzu, a Japanese citrus fruit).

 The shirako is usually prepared by quickly blanching it in hot water, allowing it to keep its creamy texture (although it will get drier, harder, and smellier the more you boil it).
 It is also mouth-watering when prepared as a tempura: a crispy batter on the outside but still smooth and silky on the inside.
 Shirako can be found in some izakayas (Japanese-style pubs), in sushi shops, or even in supermarkets when it’s in season (winter, specifically January and February).

 Your best bet to find this dish is at a yakitori restaurant (an eatery specializing in grilling skewered chicken, usually over charcoal) or at an izakaya.
 The dish is called tori no tataki (tori = chicken).
 It is lean white meat that has been cooked ever-so-slightly in hot water so that when sliced, it is white on the outside and a raw pink on the inside.